bkcoleman1024/Telecom-Analysis/README.md

 ## Methods

 This project focuses on why a customer may choose to leave a telecommunications company.
 A certain amount of turnover is expected.
 There was an imbalance to the data.
 I used SMOTE to address this issue.

+## Models

+There were four models that I used to test the training data, Logistic Regression, Decision Tree Classifier, Bagging Classifier, and Random Forest Classifier.
+The Decision Tree Classifier provided the best results.

 ## Results